Here are a few questions we often receive regarding this innovative program.

 Applicants with two or more years of full-time work experience at the time of matriculation can apply; less than two years is not sufficient.
 The strongest applicants will have a least two years of work experience that is directly involved with designing and/or developing technology-intensive products.

 Students who have previously earned a master’s degree elsewhere can apply.
-If admitted, you will have the opportunity to focus on another area within Engineering Sciences as part of the MS/MBA program.
+If admitted, you will have the opportunity to focus on another area within Engineering Sciences.

-No. The MS/MBA program been designed to provide students with an opportunity to earn two degrees in two years as a cohort.
+No. The MS/MBA: Engineering Sciences program has been designed to provide students with an opportunity to earn two degrees in two years as a cohort.
 To graduate, a student is expected to meet requirements at both schools.

 For answers to any questions, please email firstname.lastname@example.org.